squidcloudio/squid-samples/todo-angular/frontend/README.md

 }
 ```

-2. Clicking the checkbox user can change status of item from active to complete:
+2. By clicking the checkbox user can change status of the item from active to complete:

 ```
   async changeItemStatus(id: string): Promise<void> {